Nepiki/Guides/Dragon-Force-(Saturn).md

 _Annex three kingdoms as Highland and gain the support of their monarchs_

-Required progression - Once three opposing monarchs have joined your force either voluntarily as likely with Palemoon or after capturing them and waiting until they join at the next domestic session, this achievement will trigger.
+Required progression - Once three opposing monarchs have joined your force either voluntarily as likely with Palemoon or after capturing them and waiting until they join at the next domestic session, this achievement will unlock.

 ***